modxorg/Docs/en/extras/sekformtools/index.md

 ### Download

-It can be downloaded from within the MODX Revolution manager via [Package Management](http://rtfm.modx.com/display/revolution20/Package+Management), or from the MODx Extras Repository, here: <http://modx.com/extras/package/sekformtools>.
+It can be downloaded from within the MODX Revolution manager via [Package Management](http://rtfm.modx.com/display/revolution20/Package+Management), or from the MODX Extras Repository, here: <http://modx.com/extras/package/sekformtools>.

 ### Development and Bug Reporting